Deployment

 gencow env push --prod Push .env.production to prod app

-gencow domain set Connect custom domain
+gencow domain set Connect custom domain to dev app (Startup / Enterprise)

 gencow domain status Check domain DNS/TLS

-gencow domain remove Disconnect domain
+gencow domain remove Disconnect dev custom domain

 Next Steps